-Admission to the Master of Science in Management program requires that an applicant meet the following criteria:
+Admission to the Master of Science in Management program requires that an applicant meet the following criteria.

-- At least four years of relevant work experience is desired.
-The Academic department will determine "relevancy" based on professional expertise and experience gained relative to business and management. - Bachelor's degree from a regionally accredited institution with a minimum GPA of 2.5 on a 4.0 scale. - Applicants must have completed a Bachelor's degree in Business Administration or in a related discipline.
-Those with baccalaureate degrees in other disciplines will be considered for admission upon completing the prerequisite and recommended courses stated in the admissions criteria.
-All incoming students, irrespective of major or degree, must complete the prerequisite prior to enrolling in the M.S.M. program. - Copies of transcripts should be received prior to admission.
-Official (unopened) transcripts must be received within the stipulated time frame, that is, prior to the beginning of the second semester.
+- At least four years of relevant work experience is required.
+The Academic department will determine "relevancy" based on professional expertise and experience gained relative to business and management. - Bachelor's degree from a regionally accredited institution with a minimum GPA of 2.5 on a 4.0 scale - Applicants must have completed a Bachelor's degree in Business Administration or in a related discipline.
+Those with baccalaureate degrees in other disciplines will be considered for admission upon compliance with the prerequisite and recommended courses stated in the admissions criteria.
+All incoming students, irrespective of major or degree, must complete the prerequisite prior to enrolling in the M.S.M. program.
+This program is geared to enhance the learning horizons of executives by offering a blend of courses vital for a business career

+- Official copies of transcripts should be received prior to admission.
+Official transcripts must be received within the stipulated time frame, that is, prior to the beginning of the second semester.
 Transcripts must be sent from each college or university attended.
-Hand-delivered copies, photocopies, and print-outs of grade reports are not acceptable.
+Handdelivered copies, photocopies, and print-outs of grade reports are not acceptable.
 Only conditional admission will be granted during the interim period to students who do not fulfill any of the stated requirements. - Students will be required to take the GMAT examination.
-Applicants should submit official GMAT scores from within the last two years to Faulkner University.
+Applicants should submit GMAT scores to Faulkner University that are 2 years old or less.
 While minimum GPAs will be enforced, applicants will also have to meet the following standard for admission: - (Undergraduate GPA x 200) + GMAT Score = 900 or higher - Applicants who do not have a current GMAT score to submit may be allowed to enroll on a conditional basis for one semester provided they have the appropriate GPA and prerequisites.
-They will, however, have to submit an official GMAT score by the end of the first semester.
+They will, however, have to take the GMAT by the end of the first semester.
 Students not making the requisite GMAT/GPA composite score (see formula above) will need to be in good academic standing to be considered for continued enrollment in the program. - Students seeking admission to the M.S.M. program must have completed a course in Statistics, Quantitative Business Analysis, or Operations Research.
 It is strongly recommended that students enrolling in the program should have completed courses in Economics, Finance, Marketing, Management, and Information Systems.

 Any exceptions to the admissions criteria are considered by the M.S.M.
 Academic Review Committee.
-The MSM Academic Review Committee is comprised of the Director of the MSM Department, the Director of the BBA Department, the Director of the BSB Department, the Director of the MBA Department, the Director of the HRM Department, and the Dean of the College of Business.
+The M.S.M.
+Academic Review Committee is comprised of the Director, M.S.M. department, the Director, BBA Department, the Director, BSB Department/ Acting Director MBA Department, the Director, HRM Department, and the Dean of the College of Business.